Banana Peanut Butter Bars

 - Add in extra add-ins for more texture and taste!
 Crushed nuts are a great mix-in option for added texture!

-I’m so happy to hear that you and your little one both enjoyed them!😊
+I’m so glad to hear that you enjoyed these bars, Erin!😊